lc00/wiki-experiment/Amazon-Web-Services.md

 ## Intro

 * Virtual Private Cloud (VPC): Virtual network that allows fast communication between resources, while limiting communication from the outside
+    * Can have public and private subnets
+* Security Group:
-* Security Group: Manages communication between your VPC and the internet
+    * Manages communication between your VPC and the internet
+    * Manages communication between AWS resources
 * Amazon Machine Image (AMI): Template for creating environments
 * S3: Storage and backup
 * EBS Volume: Hard drive for a compute resource

+## Elasticity vs. Scalability

+* Elasticity implies that something stretches to accomodate increased demand, and then returns back to its previous level
+* Scalability that the pieces are stackable by design
+    * Horizontal scaling: Adding more lightweight nodes
+    * Vertical scaling: Adding more computing power to your existing resources

 ## Shared Responsibility Model